 Mr. Holman continues to publish the training material in both paper and electronic formats:

-Mr. G. Ken Holman is the Chief Technology Officer for Crane Softwrights Ltd., a Canadian corporation offering XSL, XSLT, XQuery and XSL-FO language training, Python programming, and general SGML and XML related computer systems analysis services regarding text markup technologies to international customers.
-Mr. Holman is a co-editor of the Universal Business Language (UBL) 2 specifications, an invited expert to the W3C and member of the W3C Working Group that developed XML from SGML, the current Canadian chair of the ISO subcommittee responsible for e-commerce documents, a former international secretary and former Canadian chair of the ISO subcommittee responsible for the SGML family of standards, the founding chair of the OASIS XML Conformance Technical Committee, the founding chair of the OASIS XSLT/XPath Conformance Technical Committee, the founding and current chair of the OASIS Code List Representation Technical Committee, the current chair and technical lead of numerous UBL task groups and subcommittees, the author of training videos and electronically-published and print-published books on XML-related technologies, and has often been a speaker at related conferences.
+Mr. G. Ken Holman is the Chief Technology Officer for Crane Softwrights Ltd., a Canadian corporation offering XSL, XSLT, XQuery and XSL-FO language training, and general SGML and XML related computer systems analysis services regarding text markup technologies to international customers.
+Mr. Holman has been the editor of the Universal Business Language (UBL) specification, an invited expert to the W3C and member of the W3C Working Group that developed XML from SGML, the former Canadian chair of the ISO subcommittee responsible for e-commerce documents, a former international secretary and former Canadian chair of the ISO subcommittee responsible for the SGML family of standards, the founding chair of the OASIS XML Conformance Technical Committee, the founding chair of the OASIS XSLT/XPath Conformance Technical Committee, the founding chair of the OASIS Code List Representation Technical Committee, a past chair and former XML technical lead of the OASIS UBL Technical Committee, the author of training videos and electronically-published and print-published books on XML-related technologies, and has often been a speaker at related conferences.
 Prior to establishing Crane, Mr. Holman spent over 13 years in a software development and consulting services company working in the NAPLPS and the SGML industries.

-Mr. G. Ken Holman is the Chief Technology Officer for Crane Softwrights Ltd., a co-editor of the UBL 2 specifications, member of the W3C Working Group that developed XML from SGML, the founding chair of the two OASIS XML and XSLT Conformance Technical Committees and current chair of the Code List Representation Technical Committee and numerous UBL subcommittees and task groups, a former international secretary and national chair of the ISO subcommittee responsible for the SGML family of standards, the current chair of the Canadian committee to the ISO for e-commerce documents, the author of training videos and electronically-published and print-published books on XML-related technologies, and a frequent conference speaker.
+Mr. G. Ken Holman is the Chief Technology Officer for Crane Softwrights Ltd., a past editor of the UBL specification, a member of the W3C Working Group that developed XML from SGML, the founding chair of the two OASIS XML and XSLT Conformance Technical Committees and the Code List Representation Technical Committee, a former chair of the UBL Technical Committee, a former international secretary and national chair of the ISO subcommittee responsible for the SGML family of standards, the former chair of the Canadian committee to the ISO for e-commerce documents, the author of training videos and electronically-published and print-published books on XML-related technologies, and a frequent conference speaker.

-Mr. G. Ken Holman is the Chief Technology Officer for Crane Softwrights Ltd., a co-editor of the UBL 2 specifications and the current chair of the OASIS Code List committee and numerous UBL subcommittees, the former secretary of the ISO subcommittee for the SGML family of standards, the former chair and member of other international committees, a published author and an accomplished speaker.
+Mr. G. Ken Holman is the Chief Technology Officer for Crane Softwrights Ltd., a past editor of the UBL specification, a past chair of the OASIS Code List committee, a past chair of the UBL committee, the former secretary of the ISO subcommittee for the SGML family of standards, the former chair and member of other international committees, a published author and an accomplished speaker.